Offline looping - aka, running OpenAPS without internet connectivity¶

 C. Send G5 or G6 BGs direct to rig (xdrip-js, Lookout/Logger)¶

 On your OpenAPS rig, the xdrip-js library can read directly from the Dexcom transmitter, similar to xdrip+ on the phone.
-It replaces the iPhone Dexcom mobile app, or xdrip+ on the phone, they cannot be used simultaneously (and you cannot use more than one rig with xdrip-js at a time).
-However, you can use a Dexcom receiver at the same time as xdrip-js.
+It can be configured to replace either the Dexcom receiver or the iPhone Dexcom mobile app / xdrip+ on the phone.
+In Alternate Channel (receiver emulation) mode, xdrip-js can be used simultaneously with a phone app.
+You cannot use more than one rig with xdrip-js alongside a phone, but it is possible to configure one rig to emulate a phone and one rig to emulate a receiver if desired.
 (The gitter channel for xdrip-js and related stuff is at https://gitter.im/thebookins/xdrip-js - head there for questions about setup.)
 There are two ways to use the xdrip-js library (you can only use one at a time on the rig):

 - Lookout - this application runs on your rig and uses the xdrip-js library to read from the G5 or G6 transmitter directly.
 It uses the transmitter’s built-in calibration algorithm, and you can enter BG calibrations either from the receiver or from a browser on your phone or computer, when connected to a web server that Lookout manages on your rig.
 The Lookout web pages also allow you to view CGM, pump, and OpenAPS status.
 Regardless of whether you use the receiver or Lookout to enter calibrations, they will be sent to the transmitter and both devices will report the same resulting BG values (though they may take a reading or two to ‘catch up’ after a calibration).
 Depending on your phone’s hotspot capabilities, you may be able to access the Lookout web server even when cellular data is not available.
 Lookout will read Dexcom transmitter BG data and update OpenAPS locally (via xDripAPS), so your rig will continue to loop while offline, as well as send to Nightscout when your rig is online.
 Since Lookout uses the official transmitter calibration algorithm, it still requires sensor restarts every 7 days, with 2-hour warmups, and cannot be used with transmitters that have reached the Dexcom expiration (105-112 days from their first use).